-In this article, I am looking at the Bronze age 2nd appearance as they are more affordable even in high grades.
+In this article, I am looking at the Bronze age 2nd appearance.

-On a simple glance, high grade 2nd appearances still are worth looking into as they can run up to as high as a few dollars.
-When I am putting this article together, I expected ASM #135 to be the highest and the result turned out to be that due to the popularity of Punisher.
+On a simple glance, high grade 2nd appearances still are worth looking into as they can run up to as high as a few hundred dollars.
+When I am putting this article together, I expected ASM #135 to be the highest and the result turned out that way due to the popularity of Punisher.

 - Price Ceiling: from these data points. we roughly have a sense of what is the pricing ceiling on Bronze Age 2nd appearances.
 Looking though the list, $300 in 9.4 condition is not an impossible number for a 9.4 2nd appearance.
 Some books can even break this if the character is popular enough such as Punisher and Moon Knight.
 Not a bad ceiling for most comic book investors.